-The Snowdonia National Park, in North West Wales, contains the greatest of the mountain ranges.
-It takes its name from Snowdon – Yr Wyddfa in Welsh – Wales’ tallest summit at 1,085m (3,560ft) above sea level.
-The other major range is the Brecon Beacons, in South Wales and its highest summit is the 886m (2,907ft) Pen y Fan.
+Eryri (Snowdonia) National Park, in North West Wales, contains the greatest of the mountain ranges.
+The English version of the name (Snowdonia) comes from the English for Yr Wyddfa - Mount Snowdon - which is Wales’ tallest summit at 1,085m (3,560ft) above sea level.
+The other major range is the Bannau Brycheiniog (Brecon Beacons) in South Wales, with a highest summit at 886m (2,907ft) being Pen y Fan.

 A third major upland region is the Cambrian Mountains.
 The expression used to refer to Wales’ whole spine of mountains, but modern usage is restricted to the Mid Wales highlands.
 Plynlimon, at 752m (2,467ft) is the highest peak and the source of Wales’ two longest rivers, the Severn and Wye.

-More confusingly, Wales also contains the Black Mountain Range and the Black Mountains, which are entirely separate places – though both sit within the Brecon Beacons National Park.
+More confusingly, Wales also contains the Black Mountain Range and the Black Mountains, which are entirely separate places – though both sit within the Bannau Brycheiniog (Brecon Beacons) National Park.

 Wales has around 50 islands, ranging in size from Anglesey (the seventh-largest of the British Isles) to lonely, uninhabited outcrops.
 Three of these offshore points represent the northern, western and southern extremities of the country: Middle Mouse, The Smalls Rocks and Flat Holm, of which only the last is inhabited.
 The easternmost point of Wales is Lady Park Wood, near Monmouth.